Houston Livestock Show and Rodeo: Impact

 A 2010 economic impact analysis estimate that the HLSR funneled $220 million into the Houston economy, with almost half of that coming from visitors outside of the Houston metro region.
+This economic impact is driven largely by tourism, as visitors support local hotels, restaurants, and businesses during the multi-week event.
 HLSR and its suppliers and vendors paid over $27 million in taxes to local entities.
 The study's author estimates that by 2017, the HLSR would be contributing almost $500 million to the local economy each year, the equivalent of hosting the Super Bowl every year.